dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 We have now explained how control planes work, how to build an entires system based on control planes, and showed how such a system could be used in practice.

-Changing your infrastructure management to paradigm of control planes will make you re-evaluate bla bla bla

 This section will discuss some of the challenges and limitations of using kubernetes as an universal control plane.
 These topics will give Eficode a better baseline for discussion pros and cons with their client when discussing if they should move infrastructure built on control planes.

+Each topic covered in this section will not be described in fine detail, but will mostly be highlighted as an observation of what to keep in mind when deciding to move to control plane managed infrastructure and what to keep in mind when designing a production ready system in a company.
+It is difficult to give a definite conclusion on each of these topics, since it all comes down to what tools and the exact implementation a company choses to implement.

 The discussion topics are:
-- Deployment pipelines
+- Build pipelines are still required
-- Extra cost?
+- Extra cost
+- Renaming resources
+- Not everything can be in code
+- Security | Single surface area
+- Platform Engineering
+- Workload overview and infrastructure replicability
+- Streamlining your codebase
+- Bootstrapping Problem
+- Multiple core-clusters
+- Maturity level
+- Eliminating state?

 ## 9.1.
-Build pipelines are still required
+Build pipelines are still required :white_check_mark:

 Switching to a GitOps workflow with ArgoCD or FluxCD will not eliminate the need of pipelines.
 With the demonstrated setup you still need some kind of build-pipeline that runs whenever you have a new version of your app.